pablolucio97/Study_Content/languages_frameworks_services/frameworks/graphql/graphql_course.md

 GraphQL uses a schema to define the structure of your data.
 This schema is written in Schema Definition Language, which is a syntax that allows you to define types, fields, and other constructs.
 Understanding SDL is crucial for defining your API's capabilities.

 ### Types and Fields:
 At the heart of a GraphQL schema are the types and fields.
 Types can be objects, scalars, enums, interfaces, or unions.
 Each field on a GraphQL object type can have its own set of arguments and a return type.
+The types used by the GraphQL are analogous to the TypeScript's types.

 ### Queries and Mutations: